 We believe that poverty is wrong, and that it is not an inevitable fact of life.
 We work to end poverty-- to right this wrong-- by saving lives in emergencies, working on long-term solutions for the underlying causes of poverty, and campaigning for social change.

 2: You can trust us.

 We are highly rated by leading independent charity evaluators, including the American Institute of Philanthropy.
 In 2012 Oxfam was awarded four (out of four) stars from Charity Navigator, the nation's largest charity evaluator.
 Oxfam America is a member of the Better Business Bureau’s Wise Giving Alliance and meets their high standards of operations, spending, truthfulness, and disclosure.
-We do not accept any funding from the US government; this helps us stay independent.

 3: We work with local and national organizations: our partners.

 We provide local partners grants for their anti-poverty programs and work with them to build alliances, networks, and effective organizations that will eventually be self-sufficient.
 Most important, we work with our partners to learn; what they teach us about the best solutions to poverty is just as valuable as the funding and collaboration we provide them.